Best practices for mobile app analytics

-When you’re ready to get started, following these guidelines to help you collect accurate data and maintain a well organized account.
+If you decide to use Google Analytics, following these guidelines to help you collect accurate data and maintain a well organized account.
 Some guidelines are not applicable in all circumstances:

 - Track different apps in separate properties.

 Track every app in its own property with a distinct tracking ID to avoid combining data in unintentional ways.
-Limiting the number of apps tracked in the same property also helps avoid reaching your account limit and triggering data sampling.
+Limit the number of apps tracked in the same property to avoid reaching your account limit and triggering data sampling.

-- Track different platforms of an app in the same property.
+- Track different platforms of an app in different properties.

-If you’ve developed the same app for different platforms (i.e., MyApp for Android and MyApp for iOS), track them in the same property.
-You can then set up new views to organize and compare the performances in your Google Analytics reports.
-If your iOS and Android apps differ greatly in performance or usage, you might want to track each platform in separate properties.
+If you’ve developed the same app for different platforms (i.e., MyApp for Android and MyApp for iOS), track them in different properties.
+If you want to see the data together, creating an account with AdMob allows you to get a view of all of your data in one place with a rollup property.
+You can then set up new views to organize and compare the performances in your Analytics reports.

 - Track app editions based on feature similarities.